 The Stadthuys is now declared as National Heritage Site.

 Jonker Street is the chest with the hidden jewels.
-It’s the liveliest and busiest night street with bars and street stalls – delicious local delicacies can be easily found here.
+It’s the liveliest and busiest night street with bars and street stalls.
+With delicious local delicacies can be easily found here.

-You should never miss the party vibe and fun atmosphere every Friday and Saturday Night Market where the souvenir shops, bars, food stalls that sell their products and all sorts of thingamajigs.
+You should never miss the party vibe and fun atmosphere every Friday and Saturday at the Night Market where the souvenir shops, bars, food stalls that sell their products.

 So you have an array of goodies to choose from and bring home while you feast nonstop.